 The living conditions in custodial settings are described by children as key to their rights, and relevant to decreasing inmate violence.
 Larger cells would make children feel less constrained and therefore less aggressive.
 Abusive inmates should be identified and kept away from others.
 Children should also be asked their opinion on these matters in order to identify hidden violence, which they report that they experience frequently.

 Food also emerges as a prominent issue for children in custody.
-In Bosnia and Herzegovina, children remark that the food is poor and not varied: “[E]verything is the same, which means the same rice, beans, stewed vegetables…” In Austria children believe that better food in custodial settings would actually lead to less aggression amongst children in custody.
+In Bosnia and Herzegovina, children remark that the food is poor and not varied: “[E]verything is the same, which means the same rice, beans, stewed vegetables…”.
+In Austria children believe that better food in custodial settings would actually lead to less aggression among children in custody.

 Living conditions are, of course, worse for children in some European states than others.
 In Bosnia and Herzegovina children must hand wash their own clothes in their cells.
 Temporary detention facilities are described by children in many states as the worst accommodation, for example in Ukraine, in research conducted by UNICEF: “One of the children reported that in one of the temporary detention facilities the floor was simply concrete and the mattress provided was the only piece of furniture.
 Children had to take turns sleeping on beds and on the floor, as there were only three sleeping spaces to four or five detainees.”
 In some states, children are not separated from adults, either in detention facilities or prison, in violation of international law.
 In Bosnia and Herzegovina, children describe how: “[I]n the prison yard we are together with them all the time…” In Cyprus, one child commented on: “…[H]ow unsafe and uneasy she felt being locked up with adults.”